Intro

 Some of the basic restrictions after kyphoplasty typically include the following:

-• Do not drive for 24 hours after your procedure (or until your doctor gives the go-ahead)
+• Avoid Driving: Do not drive for 24 hours after your procedure (or until your doctor gives the go-ahead)

-• Avoid lifting anything that causes you to strain your back for the first 24 hours
+• Limit Lifting: anything that causes you to strain your back for the first 24 hours

-• Minimize heavy lifting and vigorous exercise for four to six weeks
+• Refrain from vigorous exercise: Minimize heavy lifting and vigorous exercise for four to six weeks

-• Resume taking your regular medications as directed by your doctor
+• Resume medications as directed by your doctor

 Many patients return to their daily activities within a few days following their procedure.
 If your job or leisure time features heavy lifting or repetitive motions in your back (i.e., twisting to play tennis or stooping down to garden), talk to your doctor about how to do that safely.